MasazumiImai/trajectory_generator/README.md

 * **SO(3) Orientation Trajectory:** Perform accurate quaternion interpolation in the SO(3) space using Exponential and Logarithmic maps.
 * **ROS 2 Ready:** Fully compatible with the ROS 2 build system (`colcon`).

+## Input Contract

+* Every vector waypoint must contain position.
+Supported combinations are position only, position and velocity, or position, velocity, and acceleration.
+* Every orientation waypoint must contain a finite, non-zero quaternion.
+Quaternions are normalized internally; angular acceleration requires angular velocity at the same waypoint.
+* Waypoint times and state values must be finite, times must be unique, and vector dimensions must match the configured degrees of freedom.
+* Queries outside the trajectory interval hold the nearest endpoint position or orientation and return zero velocity.
+* Numerically rank-deficient or inaccurate constraint systems are rejected with an exception.

 ## Installation & Build

 ### Prerequisites

 * C++ 17 or higher
 * Eigen3
+* GTest (only when building tests)
 * ROS 2 (Optional, for `colcon` build)

 ### As a Standalone C++ Library